DoctressWasTaken/Lightshield/README.md

 docker network create lightshield
 ```
 The name can be changed but has to be updated in the compose files as well.
+If you are planning on running it through docker swarm use the appropriate network type.

 ### II.
 Database
 Set up a postgres database either locally, in docker (attached to the network) or remotely.
 The services currently expect